joriordan332/linked-lists/README.md

 * tail returns the last node in the list
 * at(index) returns the node at the given index
 * pop removes the last element from the list
-* contains(value) returns true if the passed in value is in the list and otherwise returns false.
+* contains(value) returns true if the passed in value is in the list and otherwise returns false
-* find(value) returns the index of the node containing value, or null if not found.
+* find(value) returns the index of the node containing value, or null if not found
 * toString represents your LinkedList objects as strings, so you can print them out and preview them in the console.
 The format should be: ( value ) -> ( value ) -> ( value ) -> null
-* insertAt(value, index) that inserts a new node with the provided value at the given index.
+* insertAt(value, index) that inserts a new node with the provided value at the given index
-* removeAt(index) that removes the node at the given index.
+* removeAt(index) that removes the node at the given index